You are here

 If you're looking for an incredible springtime bike ride in the national parks, head to Yellowstone National Park, where you can pedal between West Yellowstone, Montana, and Mammoth Hot Springs in April without sharing the road with private vehicles.

-Plowing operations are under way in the park during the month of April as crews work to clear away the snow in time for the spring season.
+Plowing operations are usually under way in the park during the month of April as crews work to clear away the snow in time for the spring season.
 But until late in the month, the general public normally isn't allowed to drive into the park (outside of the road from Mammoth Hot Springs to Cooke City, Montana, which is open year-round).
 As a result, from early April until the last few days of the month, cyclists can enjoy the fresh air and sights.

 The ride from West Yellowstone to Mammoth Hot Springs takes you along the Madison River, by the Monument Geyser Basin, past the Norris Geyser Basin, and past Roaring Mountain as well as Obsidian Cliff.
 Along with these wonders, there always is some wildlife out and about to spy.